divyadhimaan/lld-playground/code/src/atmSystem/atmSystem.md

 ## Design Considerations

-- ATM aggregation: Instead of one bulky ATM class, following aggregations added
+- ATMService aggregation: Instead of one bulky ATM class, following aggregations added
     - Keypad: Takes input from the user (PIN, amount, options)
     - Display: Shows messages and options to the user
     - CardReader: Reads card information and sends it for authentication